music influence explorer

 Alicia Keys

-Gospel-influenced R&B vocals with strong pop sensibilities and piano.
+Gospel-influenced R&B with strong vocal delivery and crossover pop appeal.

 2000s · R&B/Soul